zqicoding/gitskills/README.md

 # gitskills
-Creating a new branch is quick. gogogogo
+Creating a new branch is quick & simple.